senseexcel/senseexcel/README.md

 1. Double click on the SE-Install-Updater.exe file to run it.
 IF you receive and error message, instruct Windows to Ignore the warning and run the program anyway.

-2. The first window will prompt you to save any open Excel processe.
+2. The first window will prompt you to save any open Excel processes.
 Clicking "Next" will terminate all Excel processes and unsaved data will be lost.

 ![SER Installer Close Windows](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Installer-Close-Windows.png)